Updated: Feb 15

 As was said before, in 1611 the English language was in flux.
 The translators crafted a perfect language and a vocabulary replete with rules for every part of speech that makes the King James Bible the keen instrument with the sharp blade that we see today.
 What was not settled in 1611 were the rules of orthography.
 It would take another 150 years of writing and printing modern English before the English speaking people would settle on the rules that we have today.

-In some ways the new rules were unfortunate.
+In some ways the new secular rules of grammar were unfortunate.
 English is a Germanic language but it borrowed rules for some of today's grammar from French.
 This was not a result of the Norman conquest but was instead the result of the efforts of Jonathan swift and Dr. Ben Johnson to standardize English usage.
 They scorned the double negative.
 For the LORD of hosts hath purposed, and who shall disannul it, Isaiah 14:27.
 Our English version has many double negatives.
 In a Germanic language a double negative adds power.
 What is the difference between saying, who shall annul? and saying who will disannul?
 The difference is power.
 In late modern English, as we speak it today, we have been robbed of a natural form of expression that the King's English still retains.

 In other ways we are enriched.
 The rules for spelling have been standardized, we punctuate with a greater accuracy and our use of capitalizations is more coherent.
-The use of a roman font instead of a gothic font is a gift to the eyes.
+The use of a Roman font instead of a gothic font is a gift to the eyes.

 In my next post I will be discussing the great work of F.S.
 Parris in his 1762 Parris Bible that he prepared for Cambridge.